USS Bon Homme Richard (CV-31): Vietnam War

 Admiral George Stephen Morrison, father of The Doors lead singer Jim Morrison, flew his flag on Bon Homme Richard.
-Popular myth has it that he had some involvement in the Tonkin Gulf Incident, because he was commander of the U.S. naval forces in the Gulf of Tonkin during the Gulf of Tonkin Incident of August 1964.
-The aircraft carrier involved in the incident was the Ticonderoga.
+Popular myth has it that he had some involvement in the Gulf of Tonkin Incident in August 1964, as he was the commander of the US naval forces present.
+Actually, the aircraft carrier involved in the incident was the Ticonderoga.
 The Vietnam War escalation in early 1965 brought Bon Homme Richard into a third armed conflict, and she deployed on five Southeast Asia combat tours over the next six years.
 Her aircraft battled North Vietnamese MiGs on many occasions, downing several, as well as striking transportation and infrastructure targets.
 Occasional excursions to other Asian areas provided some variety to her operations.
 Carrier Air Wing 21 (CVW-21) joined the Bon Homme Richard for the 1967 deployment to Vietnam.
 CVW-5 was aboard again for the last three deployments in 1968, 1969, and 1970.
 Bon Homme Richard was ordered inactivated at the end of her 1970 deployment.
-She was decommissioned on 2 July 1971, becoming part of the Reserve Fleet at Bremerton, Washington.
+She was decommissioned on 2 July 1971, becoming part of the Reserve Fleet at Bremerton.
 Adm.
 Morrison was the keynote speaker at the Decommissioning Ceremony on 2 July 1971 which was one day before his estranged son, Jim, died in Paris, France.

-Following 20 years in mothballs, she was sold for scrap in March 1992.
+Following 20 years in mothballs, she was sold for scrap 4 February 1992.
 She was scrapped at Southwest Marine's yard in San Pedro, California.

 Awards

 Bon Homme Richard received one battle star for her World War II service, and five for the Korean War.

 The Bon Homme Richard received three Navy Unit Citations (NUC): One NUC for actions during the Korean War; one NUC for actions during the Vietnam War in 1967 and a third NUC for actions during the Vietnam War in 1968.
-In 1972, however, the 1967 NUC was replaced with a Presidential Unit Citation (PUC) from president Richard Nixon.
-Therefore, the ship received a total of two NUC's and one PUC.
+In 1972, however, the 1967 NUC was replaced with a Presidential Unit Citation (PUC) from President Richard M. Nixon.
+Therefore, the warship received a total of two NUC's and one PUC.